 You can get recommendations by traffic or by conversion goals.

 If you choose to see the recommendations report by conversion goals, select the goals for which you would like to get recommendations.

 The table that will show up contains metrics for each device type.
 These metrics are Impressions, Clicks, Cost, CPC, Avg.
 Time and % Exit.
-The table also shows 3 columns with indicators: Current Bid Adjustments (1), Recommended Bid Adjustments (2) and Expected Outcome (3).
+The table also shows 3 columns with indicators: Current Bid Adjustments, Recommended Bid Adjustments, and Expected Outcome.

 To apply these bid adjustments to your campaign, tick the device types in the table and press the ACCEPT NEW BIDS button.
-The changes to your Google Ads campaign will be performed automatically.
+The system will perform changes to your Google Ads campaign automatically.

-In this example, the total potential savings add up to $5,826.48/year.
-Also, we can get +144 clicks/year if we increase bids for desktop.
+In this example, the total potential savings are only $5,826.48/year.
+Additionally, we can get +144 clicks/year if we increase bids for Desktop.
 You can find even more ways of increasing Google Ads traffic here.

 The location bid adjustments work on a similar principle as the device bid adjustments.
 The difference is that, instead of devices, you set bid adjustments for targeted locations.
 Moreover, the location bid adjustments are available only on a campaign level.

-Now you know 4 ways to save on your ads budget.
+Now you know 4 ways to save on your ad budget.
 They are:

 - Adding negative keywords to ad groups to stop wasting your budget on “empty” clicks.

 - Increasing/decreasing bids for devices that show good/poor performance metrics.